-1. Squarespace: Build it Beautiful, says Squarespace – a popular website building tool where you can easily create your own portfolio, online shop or blog.
-The templates are pretty darn nice too.
+1. Squarespace: Build it Beautiful, says Squarespace – the popular website building tool where you can easily create your own portfolio, online shop or blog.
+The templates are pretty darn nice, too.

-2. Wordpress: Still one of the best, Wordpress lets you create decent websites and blogs with thousands of plugins and themes available to create the site you really want.
-All with a CMS to allow you to manage content.
-Even though I think their CMS is total overkill.
+2. Wordpress: Still one of the best, Wordpress lets you create pretty decent websites and blogs with thousands of plugins and themes available to create the site you really want.
+All with a CMS to allow you to manage content (even if we do think it’s a little over-complicated).

 3. Theme Forest: Nearly 20,000 website templates and themes to suit different platforms, from HTML, email and Wordpress to PSD, Joomla and Magento – Theme Forest has it all.

 4. 123-Reg: Register your own domain and even sort your web hosting through this really useful website.